gets the job done

-Of course a crucial aspect of sale is setting the listing price.
+Of course, a crucial aspect of the sale is setting the listing price.
 I had read that setting the listing price is often regarded by sellers as the most difficult part of the sale process.
-Obviously, too high a price makes negotiations more difficult and discourages some buyers from making offers at all, typically resulting in longer times to sale, while too low a price gives away money.
+Obviously, too high a price makes negotiations more difficult and discourages some buyers from making offers at all, typically resulting in longer times to sell, while too low a price gives away money.

 Yvette provided to me and helped me evaluate not only completed sales and current for-sale listing prices but also earlier pricing data for sold and for-sale properties.
 That enabled me to gain a good understanding of how different property characteristics contribute to market value and of which approaches to pricing tend to be successful and which do not.

 Everyone has a different sense of how they approach the pros and cons of choosing a higher or lower listing price balance.
 Yvette made a point of understanding how I approach the tradeoffs, and it actually became easy for us to identify what (for me) would be the right listing price.

 As a result of all the preparatory work and Yvette’s continuing assistance, the process of the sale itself proceeded quickly and well.